NotReallyJustin/Format-String-Vuln/README.md

 # Format String Vulnerability Demo
 This is just here for me to remember how to exploit a format string sometime in the future. <br />
-Also this is a public repo because I shared this with some people during the US Cyber Open CTF
+Also this is a public repo because I shared this with some people during the US Cyber Open CTF and I can't share a private repository

 ## Reccommended Order:
 1. ReadValues